benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Different languages seem to have different "dependency cultures".
 JavaScript, of course, is notorious for an "if it can be a library, it should be" attitude, resulting in the [left-pad disaster](https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/) as well as other minuscule libraries like the 3-line [`isarray`](https://github.com/juliangruber/isarray/blob/c9b0c5b4f44d366c9f51c7e85e70339bdeaa97b0/index.js#L3-L5).
 There are also big, heavy packages like [`Moment.js`](https://momentjs.com/), which takes [160KB even when minified](https://momentjs.com/docs/#/use-it/webpack/).
 There are ways to shrink it down if you don't need all locales, but it's not the default, so most people don't.
 But you're probably better off choosing a more modular approach like [`date-fns`](https://date-fns.org/).

 Go now has good dependency management with the recent [modules tooling](https://golang.org/doc/modules/managing-dependencies), but it also has a culture of "use the standard library if you can".
-Russ Cox wrote an excellent article about the downsides of not being careful with your dependencies: [Our Software Dependency Problem](https://research.swtch.com/deps).
+Russ Cox wrote an excellent essay about the downsides of not being careful with your dependencies: [Our Software Dependency Problem](https://research.swtch.com/deps).
 Go co-creator Rob Pike even made this one of his [Go proverbs](https://go-proverbs.github.io/): "A little copying is better than a little dependency."
 You can probably guess by now, but I like this minimalist approach: apart from reducing the number of points of failure, it makes programs smaller.

 Python, Ruby, Java, and C# seem to be somewhere in between: people use a fair number of dependencies, but from what I've seen there's more care taken and it doesn't get as out of hand as `node_modules`.
 Admittedly it is a little unfair, as Python (and those other languages) have standard libraries that have more in them than JavaScript's.